Recipe for Greek Chicken Souvlaki

-Please contact us for details on this, or any of our trips, in Portugal.
+Please contact us for details on this, or any of our Portugal cooking vacations.

 1. The first step is the base of 90% of all Portuguese cooking: Chop the garlic and onion, and then fry it really slowly in olive oil in a big frying pan.